DennisDean/SpectralTrainFig/README.md

 *Output File Prefix*.
 Enter a prefix, which will be used to start each file written by the program.

 *Data Folder*.
-Select a folder containing EDF and XML files Results Folder.
+Select a folder containing EDF and XML files

+*Results Folder*.
 Select a folder to write program generated files to.

 ##### Analysis Parameters
 *Analysis Signals*.
 Enter signal labels that are to be analyzed as a cell string (ex. {'C3', 'C2', 'C3-A1'}.
 The signal labels are written in the EDF file.
 Use your favorite EDF utility to determine the signal labels.
 You can use [SignalRasterViewerFig](http://www.mathworks.com/matlabcentral/fileexchange/46420-blockedfsignalrasterview) to list the signal labels and to view the signals.